 Thailand’s temples are among the most dazzling in the world, with their pearly white stupas and shimmering gold chaityas.
-But this low-slung Burmese-style wooden temple in northern Thailand was far less dramatic.
-That is, until I saw what I had come for: the brightly colored panels of painted glass in a corner of the temple depicting the life of the Buddha.
+But a few years ago I was up in northern Thailand in a low-slung Burmese-style wooden temple, thinking that it was far less dramatic than others I had seen.
+Then, I noticed what I had come for: the brightly colored panels of painted glass in a corner of the temple that depicted the life of the Buddha.

 I had come along to Thailand to take part in two of my friend Judy’s dreams.

 I had come along to Thailand with Judy and a group of her friends to take part in two of Judy’s dreams.
 For Judy, the first dream began with shards of broken glass in this small, out-of-the way temple.
 She and her husband Emil had been visiting Thailand for several years, but there was a particular town and a nearby rustic resort that had become their special place: the Fern Resort near the northern Thai town of Mae Hong Son, close to the border with Myanmar (Burma).
 She was particularly drawn to a nearby temple, called Wat Chong Klang, where she had first seen its collection of 19th-century Burmese reverse paintings on glass.

 Judy, as it happens, is a master of reverse painting on glass, and her work has been included in private collections and museums across the U.S. Although the technique has been used to create sacred images for many centuries, there are few contemporary artists who work in this fragile medium.